gisdevelope/rasterTools/README.md

 ***obtain and process earth observation data***

-The rasterTools package provides the toolchain for a transparent and reproducible workflow to obtain and process spatial (earth observation) data for an evidence based approach to landscape ecological questions.
+The rasterTools package provides a toolchain for a transparent and reproducible workflow to obtain and process spatial (earth observation) data for an evidence based approach to landscape ecological questions.

 ## Getting started